Master of Science in Nursing Program Page

 Students earning the Master of Science in Nursing degree with a Psychiatric-Mental Health Nurse Practitioner specialization will learn to:

-- Synthesize theoretical and empirical knowledge derived from the physical and behavioral sciences and humanities as a basis for advanced clinical nursing practice.
+• Synthesize theoretical and empirical knowledge derived from the physical and behavioral sciences and humanities as a basis for professional advanced clinical nursing practice.

-- Devise evidence-based health promotion and disease prevention strategies at the patient, family, organizational, community, and population levels to improve healthcare outcomes.
+• Devise evidence-based health promotion and disease prevention strategies at the patient, family, organizational, community, and population levels for the purpose of improving health care outcomes.

-- Apply organizational and systems leadership to current healthcare issues for the promotion of quality, effective, and safe patient care, including an emphasis on ethical and critical decision making, effective working relationships, and a systems-perspective approach.
+• Apply organizational and systems leadership to current healthcare issues for the promotion of quality, effective and safe patient care, including the emphasis on ethical and critical decision making, effective working relationships, and a systems-perspective approach.

-- Model collaboration and coordination with interprofessional teams in healthcare systems to deliver care to complex, multi-need patients, families, and communities.
+• Model collaboration and coordination with interprofessional teams in health care systems delivering care to complex, multi-need patients, families and communities.

-- Synthesize organizational, client-centered, and culturally appropriate concepts in the planning, delivery, management, and evaluation of evidence-based behavioral healthcare and services to individuals, families, and identified populations.
+• Synthesize broad organizational, client-centered, and culturally appropriate concepts in the planning, delivery, management, and evaluation of evidence-based clinical prevention and population behavioral health care and services to individuals, families, and identified populations.

 Program Disclosure